chandrika56/Microsoft_Janani/README.md

 **Video**

-Checkout the app flow from Janani.mp4
+Checkout the app flow from idea/Janani.mp4

+**PPT**

+Checkout the ppt from idea/Microsoft_Janani.pptx

 **Test App**